Geeks in Phoenix

 Geek Blog

-How to reuse a HDD or SSD
+How to reuse a SATA HDD or SSD

-So you upgraded the drive in your computer and now have an extra drive that you do not know what to do with.
+So you upgraded the drive in your computer and now have an extra SATA drive that you do not know what to do with.
 There are a couple of things you can do with it.
-So here is what you can do with your old drive.
+So here is what you can do with your old SATA drive.

-How to reuse a HDD or SSD
+How to reuse a SATA HDD or SSD

 I have written several articles on how to clone the drive in your Windows-based computer.
 But I have never written an article on what to do with the drive that you replaced.

 To reuse it inside of your computer, you will need a spare drive carriage, mounting screws, a 7-pin SATA data cable, and a spare 15-pin SATA power connection.
-If you want to connect it externally, you will need a drive enclosure (2.5" or 3.5").
+If you want to connect it externally, you need a drive enclosure (2.5" or 3.5").

 To recycle it, you will need to erase all of the data on the drive.
 I like to encrypt the drive with BitLocker first, then perform a seven-pass DoD (Department of Defense) disk wipe.
 So even if someone were able to recover any data, it would still be encrypted.